 Shopping for Your Dog

 Who doesn’t like shopping for toys and the perfect accessories?
-For the shopaholic socialite, try visiting dog-friendly stores such as Pet-Co and Bentley’s Pet Stuff (find them at Hartland Kids Day!)!
+For the shopaholic socialite, try visiting dog-friendly stores such as Pet-Co and Bentley’s Pet Stuff!
 If your errands need you to go beyond pet stores, dogs (on a leash) are typically allowed in stores like Home Depot, Bass Pro Shops, Fleet Farm in Oconomowoc, and Blain’s Farm and Fleet.
+The Corners of Brookfield shared a fantastic list of their pet-friendly retailers as well.
+A night out shopping and relaxing at a patio table with a canine companion sounds wonderful to us!
 Care.com has compiled a list of other companies which typically have a dog friendly corporate culture, but call first to confirm Spot is welcome.
 Many companies leave pet-policy decisions up to the store manager and can vary between locations.

 Tips for Success Wherever You and Fido go!